AnoopBiradar/SFDX_NestedJsonParser/README.md

 *******************************************************************************************************

-These utility classes enable you to parse a nested JSON-formatted response that's returned from a call to an external service, such as a web service callout using two appraoches:
+These utility classes enable you to parse a nested JSON-formatted response that's returned from a call to an external service, such as a web service callout using two approaches:
   - using Json Methods only </br>
   - and a Wrapper Class